1422

 “And sone aftur, Kynge Henry the vi was born in the castell of Wyndesore, the day of seynt Nicholas the Bisshop the yere of oure Lord Ihesu Criste M cccc xxj, whos godfaderis and godmoderis at the fontstone weren these: sir Henry Beauford, Bisshop of Wynchestir, and John, Duke of Bedford; and the Duchesse of Holand was his godmodir; and at his confirmaciion the Erchebisshop of Caunterbury was his god ffadir.”
 Brut Continuation D, p.
 427

 “Also in the forseid monthe of Decembre on seynt Nicholl day, the yere of oure lord a m1 ccccxxj, Herry the kynges sone was born at Wyndysore, whos goodfadres at the font were Herry bysshop of Wynchestre, sithe Cardynall, and John, duke of Bedford, and Jacomyn duchesse of Holand was hys goodmodyr; and his goodfadir at his confirmacion was Henry Chicheley erchebysshop of Caunterbury.”
+A Chronicle of London (Harley 565), p.
+110.

 “This same yere vpon seint Nicholas day in decembre was henry, the kyng’s ffirst begotyn son, born at Wyndsore, whos godfaderes beth att the font stand herry bysshop of Wynchester, and John duke of Bedford.
 And the duches of holand whas godmoder.
 And att the confirmacion the Erchebysshop of Caunterbury, henry Chichele, whas godfader.”
+Chronicles of London (Cleopatra C IV) p.
+128 and (Julius B II) p.
+74

 Henry VI’s Guardians

-As he lay dying Henry V named his brothers, John, Duke of Bedford as Regent of France and Humphrey, Duke of Gloucester as guardian and defender (tutelam et defensionem principales) of Henry VI, but he entrusted the personal care and education of his infant son to Thomas Beaufort, Duke of Exeter, in association with Sir Walter Hungerford, steward of the household and Henry, Lord Fitzhugh, chamberlain of the household, one of whom was to stay with Henry VI at all times (1).
+As he lay dying Henry V named his brothers, John, Duke of Bedford as Regent of France and Humphrey, Duke of Gloucester as guardian and defender (tutelam et defensionem principales) of Henry VI, but he entrusted the personal care and education of his infant son to his uncle Thomas Beaufort, Duke of Exeter, in association with Sir Walter Hungerford, steward of the royal household and Henry, Lord Fitzhugh, chamberlain of the royal household, one of whom was to stay with Henry VI at all times (1).

-Several chronicles record that Henry Beaufort, Bishop of Winchester was named as a guardian of the king.
-The chroniclers were misled because Henry Beaufort played a leading role in government during Henry VI’s minority.
-The error was repeated by the Tudor chronicler John Stow (2).
-Richard Beauchamp, Earl of Warwick is also mistakenly named, he did not become Henry’s guardian until 1428.
+Several chronicles record that Henry Beaufort, Bishop of Winchester was named as a guardian.
+The chroniclers were misled because Beaufort was Henry VI’s godfather and he played a leading role in government during Henry VI’s minority, The error was repeated by the Tudor chronicler John Stow (2).

 “Kynge H. beinge sicke made his testament, apoynted his treasure and jewells to be solde, his dettes to be payde, as well to the pleasaunce of his souldiours as to othar that he owght good vnto in Englond, and in Fraunce, and ordeyned John, his brother, duke of Bedforde to be theyr regent and governor of Fraunce and Normandy; and he comitted the kepinge of H. his yonge sonne and prynce to sir Henry Beaufort, byshope of Winchester, and to sir Thomas Beaufort, duke of Excestar.”
-English Historical Literature (London Chronicle 1421–1430), p.
-295.

-“On orders from his father the young king was placed under the protection of Henry, Bishop of Winchester and Richard Earl of Warwick.”
-Giles, Chronicon Angliae, p.
-3.
+On orders from his father the young king was placed under the protection of Henry, Bishop of Winchester and Richard Earl of Warwick.
+Chronicon Angliae, p.
+3

-“And to Richard, Erle of Warrewik, was commyttit þe kepyng of hym, for-as-much he was countet and hold þe best-nurturet man of Englond.”
-Brut Continuation H, p.
-564.
+And to Richard, Erle of Warrewik, was commyttit þe kepyng of hym, for-as-much he was countet and hold þe best-nurturet man of Englond.

 (1) P. & F. Strong, ‘The last will and codicils of Henry V,’ English Historical Review XCVI (1981).